kalekundert/wellmap/docs/file_format.rst

 argument to the `load()` function, but it will not clutter the data frame used for analysis.

-Note that the :prog:`bio96` command by default only displays experimental parameters that have at least two different values across the whole layout, which normally excludes `[expt]` parameters.
+Note that the :prog:`wellmap` command by default only displays experimental parameters that have at least two different values across the whole layout, which normally excludes `[expt]` parameters.
 To see these parameters anyways, specify the ``<attr>`` argument.